istio/community/CONTRIBUTING.md

 active, and hopefully prevents duplicated efforts.

 To submit a proposed change:

 - Fork the affected repository.

 - Create a new branch for your changes.

 - Develop the code/fix.

 - Add new test cases.
 In the case of a bug fix, the tests should fail without your code changes.
 For new features try to cover as many variants as reasonably possible.

 - Modify the documentation as necessary.

-- Verify the entire CI process (building and testing) work.
+- Verify the entire CI process (building and testing) works.

 While there may be exceptions, the general rule is that all PRs should be 100% complete - meaning they should include all test cases and documentation